openedx/open-edx-proposals/oeps/processes/oep-0056-proc-architectural-advisory-process.rst

 We would encourage decision makers to use a GitHub Issue to have initial conversations around the context of a decision, or to write down upcoming/potential decisions.
 It may be that - at the start of a project - we're not even sure what decisions need to be made.
 They may not even reveal themselves until we're in the middle of coding.

 An Issue is a great place to have these initial, loose, conversations about a decision space without the burden of creating a full ADR (creating a new document in the right place, authoring the sections of an ADR, creating a branch, committing, creating a PR, etc.)  It may not be necessary for more well-defined or focused decisions.
-We want to preserve this as an optional first step, as we recognize that creating a "formal" ADR can feel inexplicably daunting or like a distraction, especially when possible decisions come up in the course of working on an implementation.
+We want to preserve this as an optional first step, as we recognize that creating a "formal" ADR can feel inexplicably daunting or like a distraction.
+This is especially true when possible decisions come up in the course of working on an implementation.
 The mental burden of breaking "flow state" and creating a new ADR document is often problematic.
 We hope jotting some notes in an Issue as a starting point will allow engineers to record their potential decision point and quickly continue their work.

 GitHub Pull Requests
 ********************